John-Otago/PhD-Plus/README.md

 - **Neurodharma: New Science, Ancient Wisdom, and Seven Practices of the Highest Happiness** (R Hanson, 2020/2021, Harmony) || *Rick Hanson has many books: *Buddha’s Brain*, *Hardwiring Happiness*, *Resilient*, and more.
 There are some repetitions among his books, and I often feel he tries to cover too much, but these books can be helpful. *Neuro Dharma* is my favourite so far (most enlightening).*

 - **The Power of Now: A Guide to Spiritual Enlightenment** (1995/1997) and **A New Earth: Awakening to Your Life’s Purpose** (2005, both by E Tolle) || *We are moving from psychological resilience to something more spiritual.
-You may or may not be concerned with spirituality, but these books can be enlightening and insightful, and they may come to your life at a time when you need them.
-Give them a go.
-If you like them, continue to his other books like **Stillness Speaks** (2003) etc.*
+Give them a go - these books can be quite enlightening and insightful.
+If you like them, continue to Tolle's other books like **Stillness Speaks** (2003) etc.*

-- [Optional] **The Worry Solution: Using Your Healing Mind to Turn Stress and Anxiety into Better Health and Happiness** (M Rossman, 2010, Harmony) || *Maybe helpful.*

 ### 6.6 Change How You Design Your Work & Life